 Sunday School: Daniel and the Lions

 Encore post: Daniel lived a long and remarkable life.
 As a young man, he was carried off into exile by the Babylonians.
 Because he showed remarkable leadership skills, King Nebuchadnezzar brought him into the court.
-He lived a long life in service of Babylon, living until the Persians conquered the empire.
+He lived a long life in the service of Babylon, living until the Persians conquered the empire.
 He continued to serve the Persians.

-Daniel was an honorable official and fell victim to politics in the high ranks of the Persian Empire.
-His enemies succeeded in getting a law passed that Daniel could not keep.
+Daniel was an honorable official and fell victim to politics in the top ranks of the Persian Empire.
+His enemies got a law passed that Daniel could not keep.
 (Daniel 6) The law required that no one pray to any god other than the king for thirty days.
 Even though he knew the law, Daniel continued his custom of praying three times a day, facing Jerusalem, giving thanks to God.
 His enemies turned him in to King Darius, who, even though he was Daniel’s friend and didn’t want to condemn him, ordered him thrown to the lions.

 Being above reproach, Daniel did not respond as many politicians in his day and those in government even to this day.
 He did not retaliate, but allowed his innocence to speak for him.
 Having been thrown to the lions, God rewarded Daniel’s trust and faithfulness by sending an angel to protect his servant.
-When the king saw that Daniel was still alive, he restored Daniel and had his enemies thrown to the lions.
+When the king saw Daniel was still alive, he restored Daniel and had his enemies thrown to the lions.

 Daniel has become a model for civil service for Christians.
-His example of faith was praised by the writer of the book of Hebrews along with his friends Shadrach, Meshach and Abednego.
+His example of faith was praised by the writer of the book of Hebrews, along with his friends Shadrach, Meshach and Abednego.
 He shows us the way to love God and serve our nation as well.

 Blog Post Series